 Failure is not permanent, in fact to be Successful it is highly likely you will fail over and over again until you finally reach some level of success.

 There’s a common myth that successful people or famous stars are perfect.
 That everything came to them seamlessly and the sheer thought of them failing at any point seems ridiculous to some people.
-The truth is that nobody is perfect, of course your heroes failed several times along the line to get to where they are!
+The truth is that nobody is perfect, of course your heroes failed several times along the way to get to where they are!
 Everybody makes mistakes and everybody has some insecurities of some form, even the best of the best.

 Successful people actually make more mistakes than the unsuccessful … because they are willing to try things out!
 They are willing to fail many times, if that’s what it takes, so they can find a way that works.
 They are willing to consistently work hard on their craft, whatever that may be, and continually practice / research and work on themselves.
 It is call dedication to the cause.